2i2c-org/docs/support.md

 ## Who can ask for support?

-A {role}`Community Representative` of a hub should be the one that surfaces support requests to the 2i2c {role}`Site Reliability Engineer`ing team.
+A {ref}`Community Representative<role:community-representative>` of a hub should be the one that surfaces support requests to the 2i2c {ref}`Site Reliability Engineering<role:site-reliability-engineer>` team.
 Before reaching out to 2i2c for support, this person should work with others in their community to understand the problem and to ensure that it is something that requires intervention from a 2i2c Engineer.

 ## The support process